saaddaali/patientmanagement/backend-ms2/ReadMe.md

 ## MinIo
 1- go to http://localhost:9001/login
-login: minio  and pass: minio1234 (see .env file of docker compose)
+login: saad@2024  and pass: saad@2024  (see .env file of docker compose)

-2- go to identity >> users menu create a user: login : zyn pass: zyn@2024 role: read and write
+2- go to identity >> users menu create a user: login : saad
+pass: saad role: read and write

 3- edit the user and click on service account >> create copy access key and secret key in application.prop